mbenoukaiss/vmod-impress/README.md

 - `default_format` : Default image format to use when the client does not support any of the supported formats.
 Currently ignored and images do not get optimized when falling back to this format, the original image format will be served
-- `default_quality` : Default image quality when compressing images
+- `qualities` : Quality when compressing images the default value is `{AVIF: 40, WEBP: 70, JPEG: 90}`.
+Can be overriden in the size configuration
 - `root` : Root directory where images are stored
 - `url` : URL pattern to match and extract the image size, path and extension from
 - `cache_directory` : Directory to store the optimized and resized images